Rubelium/leburc-website/README.md

 - The main entry file in every folder in the `\feature` directory is named after the folder.
   - Example: `src\feature\featureName\FeatureName.tsx`
 - All folder names are lowercase.
-- If components or code is shareable then move it to the `\common` folder.
+- If components or code is shareable it should be in the `\common` folder.
   - Example: `src\common\CommonExample.tsx`

-### JavaScript/TypeScript Testing
+### JavaScript / TypeScript Testing

 - All testable components should contain a `\tests` directory with unit tests and snapshots.
 - Snapshots should be examined in the PR process for introduced errors.